An American in Paris (film): Digital restoration

-In 2011, the film was digitally restored by Warner Bros. for its 60th anniversary.
+In 2011 the film was digitally restored by Warner Bros. for its 60th anniversary.

 Stage adaptations

 2008 adaptation

-A stage version of the musical was adapted by Ken Ludwig, and began previews at the Alley Theatre (Houston) on April 29, 2008, officially opening on May 18 and running through June 22.
+A stage version of the musical was adapted by Ken Ludwig and began previews at the Alley Theatre in Houston on April 29, 2008, officially opening on May 18 and running through June 22.
 The production, directed by Alley artistic director Gregory Boyd with choreography by Randy Skinner, starred Harry Groener and Kerry O'Malley.
-The musical had many of the film's original songs, and also incorporated other Gershwin songs, such as "They All Laughed", "Let's Call the Whole Thing Off", and "Love Walked In".
+The musical had many of the film's original songs and also incorporated other Gershwin songs, such as "They All Laughed", "Let's Call the Whole Thing Off", and "Love Walked In".

 2014 adaptation

-In 2014, a stage adaptation premiered in Paris at the Théâtre du Châtelet, with Robert Fairchild as Jerry Mulligan and Leanne Cope as Lise Bouvier (here renamed Lise Dassin and turned into an aspiring ballet dancer).
-The production, which ran from November to January 2015, was directed and choreographed by Christopher Wheeldon, written by Craig Lucas and designed by Bob Crowley.
-The musical then transferred to Broadway, with previews at Palace Theatre beginning on March 13, 2015, before officially opening there on April 12.
+In 2014 a stage adaptation premiered in Paris at the Théâtre du Châtelet with Robert Fairchild as Jerry Mulligan and Leanne Cope as Lise Bouvier (here renamed Lise Dassin and turned into an aspiring ballet dancer).
+The production, which ran from November 2014 to January 2015, was directed and choreographed by Christopher Wheeldon, written by Craig Lucas, and designed by Bob Crowley.
+The musical then transferred to Broadway with previews at Palace Theatre beginning on March 13, 2015, before officially opening there on April 12.

 In popular culture

 The epilogue of the 2016 musical film La La Land references the set design and costuming of An American in Paris, which director Damien Chazelle called "a movie that we just pillaged".

+In The Boys season 3 finale, Soldier Boy (Jensen Ackles) reminisces about starring in his own biopic, which lost the Oscar for Best Picture to An American in Paris.